DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 ```
 bash
 git clone https://github.com/DSHydro/SnowML.git
-cd SnowML # make sure to switch into the snowML directory and run all code below from there
+cd SnowML # make sure to switch into the snowML directory and run all subsequent code from there
 pip install . #installs the SnowML package
 ```

 3. **Create a dictionary called "params".** From within python, create a dictionary of "params" with the desired values of the relevant hyperparamenters (the values used in each run are shown in the table below).
 This can be acheived by updating the module `snowML.LSTM.set_hyperparams' in the snow.LSTM package or manually such as with the function below and updating the desired values.

 ```
-python
+# python
 def create_hyper_dict():
     param_dict = {
         "hidden_size": 2**6,